formal-land/coq-of-ocaml/doc/docs/cookbook.md

 ```
 to show the definition of `matching_function` first.
 This example would not work in Coq because mutually recursive definitions have to be with at least one algebraic type definition.
 Even for cases where the translation works, having too many mutually recursive type definitions may complexify the proofs.

-For all these reasons, it is better to only use the `and` keyword for types which are truly mutually recursive.
+For all these reasons, it is better to only use the `and` keyword for types that are truly mutually recursive.
 In this case, we rewrite our example as:
 ```ocaml
 type match_result = (string * int option) list